sts10/bottle/readme.markdown

 # Bottle

 A shell script to compress and encrypt (and decrypt and extract) directories using [age](https://github.com/FiloSottile/age) and tar.
+At this point in time, this is **a toy project**, and **should not be used with sensitive and/or irreplaceable data/information!**

 Bottle has no config options and only takes a single parameter, in an attempt to follow age's philosophy of simplicity.

-Note that I'm working on [a Rust port of Bottle](https://github.com/sts10/bottle-rs/), which should be more compatible outside of Ubuntu.
+Note that I'm working on [a Rust port of Bottle](https://github.com/sts10/bottle-rs/).

 ## Installation